-Sarah Palin, covid-positive and unvaccinated, again dines at restaurant, flouting New York health measures
+Sarah Palin, coronavirus-positive and unvaccinated, again dines at restaurant, flouting New York health measures

 A spokesman for New York city hall did not immediately respond to a request for comment.
 City Hall spokesperson Jonah Allon told WNYC/Gothamist that he encouraged “any New Yorker who came into contact with Ms. Palin to get tested, just as we encourage all New Yorkers to get tested regularly, especially those who believe they may have been exposed to someone who tested positive for the coronavirus.”

-The news comes as some restaurants nationwide have struggled in recent weeks to stay open because of staff being infected from the highly-transmissible omicron variant.
-The waves of covid disruption over the past two months has led to many restaurants and bars shuttering and reopening, which has also come with a financial toll and some uncertainty for service-industry workers.
+The news comes as some restaurants nationwide have struggled in recent weeks to stay open because of staff being infected from the highly transmissible omicron variant.
+The waves of covid disruption over the past two months have led to many restaurants and bars shuttering and reopening, which has also come with a financial toll and some uncertainty for service-industry workers.

 While the United States is averaging more than 600,000 new infections a day, the seven-day rolling average for cases has declined by 21 percent compared to the previous period, according to data tracked by The Post.
 Cases have significantly dropped in New York state by 48 percent compared to the previous seven-day cycle.
 Hospitalizations have also sharply declined by 31 percent in the state, data shows.